 I'd be interested in hearing more, if anyone finds it.

-The Canadian Forestry Corps would have worn the corps cap badge, but the cloth insignia is a bit more problematic.
+Does any one know the measurements of the C.F.C.
+Formation insignia or what it looked like,.../??The Canadian Forestry Corps would have worn the corps cap badge, but the cloth insignia is a bit more problematic.
 As Chris suggests, in the UK at some point in time, at least some of the Forestry corps wore the CMHQ patch. (as Canadian Army troops, not as part of CMHQ.)
 For a time the Forestry Corps also wore the green equilateral triangle patch of the Canadian Forestry Corps. (either wool,felt,or canvas styles).

 The No1 Canadian Forestry Group in NW Europe was designated as 21st Army Group troops.
 The proper patch for this would be the 21st Army shield patch.
 They may also have wore the Canadian Forestry Corps flash at this time.
 (In combination with the appropriate formation patch.)